Contact centers must always be working to improve so that they can provide better service to their customers.

 Customer satisfaction is a KPI that can be acquired from many different sources.
 Call centers typically arrive at a customer satisfaction score by conducting customer surveys as well as obtaining quality assurance measurements.
 Regardless of the methodology used to arrive at this KPI, it is one that should always be considered when analyzing call center effectiveness and efficiency.

 Occupancy rate measures the amount of time agents are on live calls as well as completing work associated with the calls.
-While most call center managers seek to optimize occupancy rates, they must also be cognizant of agent workload as well as agent stress when setting targets for this call center KPI.
+While most call center managers seek to optimize occupancy rates, they must also pay attention to the agent workload when setting targets for this call center KPI.

 Agent absenteeism, or the number of days lost per year due to agents being absent as a percentage of the total number of contracted days, can have a major impact on call center scheduling and staffing as well as their bottom line.
-It is therefore a KPI that can be helpful in developing a budget as well as optimizing workforce management practices.
+This KPI is helpful in developing a budget as well as optimizing workforce management practices.

 Measuring call center KPIs that are associated with customer satisfaction, agent effectiveness and call center efficiency should be the main objective of any manager seeking to optimize their call center’s performance.
 If you’re currently using contact center software but aren’t able to get the visibility you need into top metrics, get a demo of Talkdesk today!